 Which is Best?

 The bottom line here is that many excellent retirement savings plans include both a 401(k) and an IRA.
 A 401(k) lets you cash in on employer matches.
 And it lets you contribute much more annually to your overall retirement savings.
-But an IRA gives you flexibility to invest even more, and gives you complete control of your investment options.
+But an IRA gives you the flexibility to invest even more, and gives you complete control of your investment options.
 So if you’re planning to save big and have the employer option of a 401(k), having both accounts could be a smart move.